loganasherjones/mini-accumulo-cluster/README.md

 ## Application TODOs

-- [ ] Create a configurable application that runs the library
+- [x] Create a configurable application that runs the library
-- [ ] Create a docker image
+- [x] Create a docker image
+- [ ] Auto figure-out version number in docker build
+- [ ] Confirm testing works with docker image.
+- [ ] Confirm testing works with native app.
 - [ ] Publish the docker image
 - [ ] Add documentation
 - [ ] Add support for: